KxSystems/docs/docs/kb/unit-tests.md

 column    | description                                                 | notes
 ----------|-------------------------------------------------------------|--------------------------------------
 file      | name of test descriptions file                              |
-msx       | milliseconds taken to execute code                          |
+msx       | milliseconds taken to eXecute code                          |
-ok        | true if the test completes correctly                        | it is correct for a fail task to fail okms      | true if msx is not greater than ms, ie if performance is OK |
+ok        | true if the test completes correctly                        | it is correct for a fail task to fail okms      | true if msx is not greater than ms, ie if performance is ok |
-valid     | true if the code is valid (i.e. doesn't crash)              | fail code is valid if it fails
+valid     | true if the code is valid (ie doesn't crash)                | fail code is valid if it fails
 timestamp | when test was run                                           |

 ### Saving results to disk

-Invoking the function `KUstr[]` saves the table `KUtr` to a file `KUTR.csv`.
+Invoking the function `KUstr[]` saves the table `KUtr` to a file KUTR.csv.

 ## Restarting